TRANSFORM YOUR LIFE TODAY

 - Hypnosis can be described as a normal, natural, healthy state of mind

-It is also a naturally occurring body defence mechanism.
+It is also a naturally occurring body defense mechanism.
 Hypnosis appears spontaneously as a protective mechanism in humans when they are frightened, disoriented, or in situations of severe violent stress – mental or physical.

 Virtually anyone can be hypnotised, some more easily than others.
 The depth that people reach in hypnosis varies between individuals.
 It is not necessary to achieve a very deep level of hypnosis to bring about change to habits or conditions that are having a negative impact either mentally or physically.